 When asked if he had a cupcake business plan, he had this to say:

-This just goes to show you that while you don’t necessarily need a business plan, you need to be crystal clear about your business goals.
+This just goes to show you that you need to be crystal clear about your business goals.
+So, for most people, a business plan is still recommended.

 You’re going to have to come up with a unique name for your business.
 When registering your business name, research it by checking: